spacetelescope/jwst/docs/jwst/straylight/reference.rst

 Reference File
 ==============
-The default MIRI MRS stray-light correction step uses Regions reference file.
-This Regions files is the first extension in the MIRI Distortion file and has  been read in and pulled into a separate reference type by the assign_wcs step.
+The default MIRI MRS stray-light correction step uses a 'regions' reference file type.
+This information is stored in the ASDF extension of the input_image.
+The information contained in the 'regions' has been read in during the assign_wcs step from the first extension in the MIRI Distortion file and stored in the ASDF extension of the input model.
 The more simplistic algorithm (an older algorithm) uses the stray-light mask.
 There are three MIRI MRS SW masks, one for each of the three bands (SHORT,MEDIUM and LONG).